Bending Branches Kayak Fishing Paddle Sizing Guide

 All Bending Branches’ kayak fishing paddles come in both a fixed snap-button ferrule (fixed length) and the Versa-LokTM ferrule (adjustable length) except our most affordable paddle, the Angler Drift.

 One advantage of our Versa-LokTM ferrule is that it allows for infinite feathering angles.
-When youre in high winds, its wonderful to have a paddle that feathers easily—its far less tiring.
+When you’re in high winds, it’s wonderful to have a paddle that feathers easily—it’s far less tiring.

 Take a look at our full line of kayak fishing paddles.